Child Development Laboratory Center

 Campus Care (Student Care) - Monday-Thursday, 6:30 a.m.-6 p.m.

 Community Care - Monday-Friday, 6:30 a.m.-6 p.m.

 Faculty and Staff

-The CDLC has a full-time director, assistant director, program specialist and office secretaries who facilitates the daily operations.
-In addition there is a food service specialist to plan menus and support staff to assist with the various needs of the center.
+The CDLC has a full-time director, assistant director, program specialist and office secretaries who facilitate the daily operations.
+In addition, there is a food service specialist to plan menus and support staff to assist with the various needs of the center.